ahsonwardak/dash-proto/README.md

 ### Configuration
 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
 Adapt the paths and settings to the structure and needs of your project.

+### For Government Reviewers
+Follow the instructions above to create your own Build folder of views/HTML pages.
+Alternatively, you can simply browse/download the Build folder to view the front-end prototype.
+The project is no longer live, as it was meant to be a prototype for a future projects around digital analytics for IT projects in the Federal Government.